 The first beach was St. Augustine.
 My parents had been there last year, and had spent the intervening twelve months telling us how great it was, so naturally, as soon as we drove into the city limits, the storm clouds started gathering.
 Luckily we had enough dry time to take a walk around the historic district, and the trip was worthwhile just for that: St. Augustine looks like a little slice of Spain that’s been dropped down in the USA.
 I mean, it even has a castle.
 It’s so pretty and quaint, and also: has a LOT of chocolate stores.

 We had a great time wandering around and… well, eating, really… then the storm broke.
-"No problem!" we said, like the fools we so obviously are.
-"We will jump back in the car and drive to Daytona!
-We will take the weather with us!"
+“No problem!” we said, like the fools we so obviously are.
+“We will jump back in the car and drive to Daytona!
+We will take the weather with us!”
 Well, OK, we didn’t actually say that last bit, but we may as well have, because when we got to Daytona, guess what was there too?!
-Did you guess, "the storm"?
-Go to the top off the class!
+Did you guess, “the storm”?
+Go to the top of the class!
 Undeterred, we drove down onto the beach and posed like Playboy Bunnies with the car:

 Note: not actually like Playboy Bunnies.
 I just said that to see what kind of crazy ass Google hits it gets me.

 Despite the weather, it was actually lots of fun at the beach.
 Moments after this picture was taken, for instance, my parents and Terry all started waving and gesticulating like crazy at me, making me rush screaming out of the water convinced that a shark was after me.
 Fun times, folks!